-‘Funny Boy’ is Canada’s official entry to the 93rd Academy Awards in the Best International Feature Film category.
-Set against the backdrop of rising political tensions in Sri Lanka of the 1970s and 80s, the Canadian drama follows a young Arjie from childhood (Arush Nand) to his late teen (Brandon Ingram) years as he tries to make sense of himself and his sexual identity.
+‘Funny Boy’ was Canada’s official entry to the 93rd Academy Awards in the Best International Feature Film category.
+Set against the backdrop of rising political tensions in Sri Lanka in the 1970s and 80s, the Canadian drama follows a young Arjie from childhood (Arush Nand) to his late teen (Brandon Ingram) years as he tries to make sense of himself and his sexual identity.

 Yes, ‘Funny Boy’ is partially based on a true story.
 The coming-of-age film is based on a 1994 novel that is a semi-autobiographical account of the author, Shyam Selvadurai, who has also co-written the film along with Deepa Mehta.
 In an interview with Mint Lounge, Mehta described the film’s story as a semi-autobiographical account of the author.
-However, Selvadurai has been clear that although there are many similarities between Arjie and himself, Arjie’s journey should not be seen as an autobiographical one.
-That being the case, there are a quite a number of events in the film that are based on real life incidents.
+However, Selvadurai has made it clear that although there are many similarities between Arjie and himself, Arjie’s journey should not be seen as autobiographical.
+That being the case, there are quite a number of events in the film that are based on real-life incidents.

 The film draws upon several aspects of Selvadurai’s life.
 He revealed the significant factor that helped him bring the story to fruition in his interview with ForbesLife India.
 He said, “By the time I left for Canada, I had already spent all my formative years in Sri Lanka.
 What displacement did was give me a chance to see Sri Lanka from a distance.
 Also, I wouldn’t have written or known how to write about being gay in a positive manner if I hadn’t lived in Canada.
 Politically, I was shaped by my time in Canada in the early 1990s—the identity politics movement.”